 Marriage can be an intimidating decision, but we have been given all we need to find the right person, the right time, and the right place for us.

 In all relationships, but especially in romance, charity - including selflessness, kindness, tolerance, and support - is the love that "never faileth."

 Marriage is ordained of God and is the first bond of society.
 In a world where marriage is being discredited, be the difference and make it a priority.

-When we know that the marriage and family have eternal purposes, we are more motivated to follow God's commandments and those relationships with care.
+When we know that the marriage and family have eternal purposes, we are more motivated to treat those relationships with care.

-With a testimony of the eternal potential of our marriages, we are capable of loving with the spirit as well as a firm understanding of that love's purpose.
+With a testimony of the potential of marriage and family happiness, we are capable of loving with the spirit and with understanding.

 As we choose to follow the Savior, and have no confidence in the contrary messages of the world, we will understand our great potential in His eternal plan.

 Jeffrey and Patricia Holland share the lessons they have learned in their marriage, with great counsel for developing healthy relationships.

 Marriage is key for our exaltation, but successful marriages do not come without hard work.
 Elder Pinnock offers ten suggestions for happier marriages.